MohGanji/FinToFaBot/README.md

 ## TO DO

+- [x] fix فا use
+- [ ] add wrong word report feature(glassy button on every answer)
+- [ ] add bug report feature
 - [ ] add database and collect user words
-- [ ] add bug report feature
-- [x] fix فا use
 - [ ] change method from polling to webhook
 - [ ] make a better help command
 - [ ] add farsi to finglish :| using [this](https://github.com/aminmarashi/onezero-f2f)